hashicorp-terraform-cloud/webinar-content/script/walkthrough.md

 * Private Module Registry
 * Providers

-One of the basic features is just to act as a source of truth for those recommended providers - making supporting documentation and examples available from a central location.
+One of the basic features is just to act as a source of truth for for those recommended providers - making supporting documentation and examples available from a central location.
 As you can see, I've decided that my organisation is going to encourage the use of a couple of Azure Providers, the AWS Provider, and the Kubernetes Provider.
 The other Provider, whilst not necessarily on the critical path for infrastructure managamenet, is no less important - it shows how I can order a Pizza using Terraform.

 * Modules